student320/Business_Insights/README.md

 ## Executive Summary

 **Overview of Insights**
-The following sections will provide a more in-depth analysis of additional factors impacting performance and present recommendations for the company's future strategy.
+The following sections will provide a breif analysis of factors impacting performance and present recommendations for the company's future strategy.

 **YoY Profit and Loss Statement** for the fiscal year of 2021:
 Up to and including the 2021 fiscal year, the company has remained in its growth phase and has not yet achieved profitability.
 The primary focus has been on increasing market share and building brand recognition.
 In 2021, the company experienced significant expansion, with **net sales rising by 207.43% year-over-year (YoY)**, while the **Gross Margin %** remained strong, with only a **slight decline of 1.65%**.
 However, projections for 2022 indicate that **overall profitability will remain negative and may decrease further**.
 Therefore, the company should **prioritize profitability as a key objective**.